 Here’s a fun process you can use to start coming up with names:

-- Start by writing down all the words that come to mind when thinking about your service and topic
+- Start by writing down all of the words that come to mind when thinking about your service and topic.

 - Now, list words that describe the benefits customers will receive from working with you.
 Perhaps they’ll get more sales, feel more organized or be more relaxed.

-- Once you have a final list of words, mix and match all the words to see what you come up with.
-Remember the package names should relate to each other with a sense of progression: Think “sprout, seedling, evergreen” or “walk, run, sprint”.
+- Once you have a final list of words, mix and match all of the words to see what you come up with.
+Remember the package names should relate to each other with a sense of progression: Think “sprout, seedling, evergreen” or “walk, run, sprint.”